babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Ocr.Cpp-GPU.md

 ## Getting Started with Aspose.OCR for C++

 Are you ready to give Aspose.OCR for C++ a try?
-Simply execute `Install-Package Aspose.OCR.Cpp` from Package Manager Console in Visual Studio to fetch the NuGet package.
-If you already have Aspose.OCR for C++ and want to upgrade the version, please execute `Update-Package Aspose.OCR.Cpp` to get the latest version.
+Simply execute `Install-Package Aspose.Ocr.Cpp-GPU` from Package Manager Console in Visual Studio to fetch the NuGet package.
+If you already have Aspose.OCR for C++ and want to upgrade the version, please execute `Update-Package Aspose.Ocr.Cpp-GPU` to get the latest version.

 Execute the following code snippet to see how Aspose.OCR API performs with your own samples or check the [GitHub Repository](https://github.com/aspose-ocr/Aspose.OCR-for-C) for other common usage scenarios.